 UMass Amherst requires full-time freshmen to live on campus.
 Transfer students with fewer than 27 transferable semester credits are also required to live on campus.
 Transfer sophomores and juniors may choose to live either on-campus of off-campus.
 Transfer students who apply on-time are guaranteed housing.
 (Exception: Family housing is not guaranteed, since spaces are limited.)

 - Housed in four different residential areas, the Residential First Year Experience offers freshmen a variety of programmatic and academic focus areas.

 - Living and Learning Communities enable you to live with a small group of students who share your academic interests, lifestyle preferences and/or cultural bonds.

-- Residential Academic Programs (RAP) feature small classes or discussions sections taught in the residence halls.
+- Residential Academic Programs (RAP) feature small classes or discussions sections taught in the residence halls (Note: freshmen applicants only).

 - Freshman honors students are invited to join the Commonwealth Honors College Learning Communities in Commonwealth Honors College Residential Community.

 - Single-sex housing, gender inclusive housing, and diversity-related communities are a few of the additional housing options.

 For even more information, visit Residential Life.